warp-contracts/warp/docs/MIGRATION_GUIDE.md

 # Migration Guide from Arweave's SmartWeave SDK to Warp SDK

 This guide describes <strong>the simplest</strong> way to switch to the new version of SmartWeave.
-It uses `WebNodeFactory` for Node and `WarpWebFactory` for Web to quickly obtain fully configured, mem-cacheable SmartWeave instance.
+It uses `WarpFactory` for Web to quickly obtain fully configured, mem-cacheable SmartWeave instance.
 To see a more detailed explanation of all the core modules check out the [source code.](https://github.com/redstone-finance/warp)

 ### You can watch this tutorial on YouTube 🎬